5 MTSS Screening and Tiering Strategies That Close the Gaps

 Equity

-“Around 15 percent of the world’s population, or estimated 1 billion people, live with disabilities.
+“Around 15 percent of the world’s population, or an estimated 1 billion people, live with disabilities.
 They are the world’s largest minority.”

 - United Nations’ Department of Economic and Social Affairs